-Services: Information Management, Coordination, GIS, Research and Analysis and Capacity Building
+Services: Information Management, Coordination, GIS, Field Operations, Data Management, Research and Analysis and Capacity Building.

-Objective: Provide critical information management support and capacity building to facilitate the enhancement of coordination mechanisms and further develop information management capabilities of response actors, leading to better identifiation of needs and gaps in humanitarian assistance inside Syria.
+Objective: Provide critical information management (IM) support and capacity building to facilitate the enhancement of coordination mechanisms and further develop information management capabilities of response actors, leading to better identification of needs and gaps in humanitarian assistance inside Syria.

 The IMRC was launched to support the Whole of Syria structure with information management, coordination and capacity building services.
-Specifically, the IMRC aims to enhance information management and reporting capacity of humanitarian actors responding to the Syria crisis through the provision of change management and common services, coordination support, and capacity building, which includes an internship program.
+Specifically, the IMRC aims to enhance the information management and reporting capacity of actors such as the UN, Syrian and international non-governmental organizations (NGOs) responding to the Syria crisis through the provision of change management and common services, coordination support, capacity building and an internship program.

 Established to enhance the effectiveness and accountability of the response inside Syria, the Whole of Syria framework brings together hundreds of international and national actors from Syria, Jordan, Lebanon, Iraq and Turkey operational hubs.
-Actors working under the Whole of Syria architecture include the humanitarian clusters, United Nations, and Syrian and international Nongovernmental Organizations in coordination with United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA).